 Banking In Taiwan

-To open a bank account you are required to provide your passport and ARC card.
+To open a bank account in Taiwan, you must provide your passport and ARC card.
 Most banks have some English speaking staff, but usually schools will also provide help to set you up with your first bank account.
-Banks are closed Saturday and Sunday and generally close around 4pm during the week.
-Many international banks (HSBC, Citi Bank, RBC ect.) have branches in Taipei and in other major cities.

 The currency in Taiwan is the New Taiwan Dollar, abbreviated to “NT$”.
 The coins come in $1, $5, $10, $20 and $50 and the notes $100, $500, $1000 and $2000.